Why is Google My Business So Important to Your Local Business?

 What Are Local Reviews?

 An online local business review is a written sentiment left directly by a customer on any website or platform that supports this type of content.
-Yelp, Google, and Facebook are three of the major review platforms, but there are numerous other options.
+Yelp, Google, and Facebook are three major review platforms, but numerous other options exist.

 Why Are Reviews Important?

-Consumers are becoming more review-savvy, preferring businesses that receive high volumes of high-scoring reviews on a regular basis.
+Consumers are becoming more review-savvy, preferring businesses that regularly receive high volumes of high-scoring reviews.

 - 82% of consumers read online reviews for local businesses